And as such, there's nobody better than I, nobody better than me, to ask the question.

 They will never allow you to know that you've changed their mind.

-So at the end of one of these typical conversations That you just described with your boss, you ought to learn to walk away from it feeling very good because you expressed your position cogently.
+So at the end of one of these typical conversations that you just described with your boss, you ought to learn to walk away from it feeling very good because you expressed your position cogently.

-You expressed it artfully, you expressed it persuasively.
+You expressed it persuasively.

 If he didn't get it, that's not your fault.